0xPARC/0xparc-intro-book/src/oram.typ

 later.
 Some of the blocks stored by the server are #emph[real];, other blocks are #emph[dummy];.
-As will be clear later, these dummy blocks are introduced for security: we do not want the server to learn which buckets hold real blocks.
+As will be clear later, these dummy blocks are introduced for security:
+We do not want the server to learn which buckets hold real blocks.

 == Main path invariant
 <main-path-invariant.>